braidchat/braid/docs/contributing.md

 ### Adressing "Help Wanted" Issues

-We've been tagging issues that are ideal for first-time committers with the [#help-wanted tag on Braid Meta](https://github.com/braidchat/planning/issues?q=is%3Aissue+is%3Aopen+label%3Ahelp-wanted).
-Most of these i can be addressed with minor code changes that don't require knowledge of the full system.
+We've been tagging issues that are ideal for first-time committers with the [`help wanted`](https://github.com/braidchat/planning/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20label%3A%22help%20wanted%22) tag on Braid Meta.
+Most of these issues can be addressed with minor code changes that don't require knowledge of the full system.

 ### Contributing to Braid Core